Calquence tablets (Acalabrutinib Maleate Monohydrate)

 Drug Interactions

-• Medicines used to control heart rhythm disturbances (e.g. amiodarone, diltiazem, verapamil)
+• Medicines for heart rhythm control (e.g., amiodarone, diltiazem, verapamil)

 Alcohol & Driving